JelenaBanjac/intelligent-agents/reactive/README.md

 3. Reference the library logist and the other libraries that we downloaded from the moodle page for this exercise
 4. Link the javadoc for the logist library
 5. Read carefully the documentation for logist - there we can find instructions how to execute the platform
-6. Write wer agent
+6. Write an agent
-7. The name of wer agent (in agents.xml) that represents wer final solution should be reactive-rla
+7. The name of the agent (in agents.xml) that represents an final solution should be reactive-rla
 8. Make sure that we fulfill the requirements for the solution given in the exercise description
-9. Perform some simulations and analyze the performance of wer reactive agent according to the instructions given in the latex template for the report
+9. Perform some simulations and analyze the performance of an reactive agent according to the instructions given in the latex template for the report
 10. Create a folder named &quot;doc&quot; in the project
 11. Write documentation using the latex template and place it into a doc folder that we created.
 The pdf should be named lastname1-lastname2-ex2.pdf.
 The report should not be longer than 3 pages.
 12. Zip the folder lastname1-lastname2-ex2 (without the libraries) and submit it on moodle

 ## Deliverables (Due on Tuesday 08.10.2019, 23:55) :
-- A report in PDF describing wer state representation, wer code and the results obtained with wer solution.
+- A report in PDF describing an state representation, where code and the results obtained with an solution.
 _The report should be based on a latex template that is given on the exercise description moodle page._
-- the name of wer agent (in `agents.xml`) that represents wer final solution should be `reactive-rla`
+- the name of an agent (in `agents.xml`) that represents an final solution should be `reactive-rla`
 - rename the reactive folder to _lastname1-lastname2-ex2_
 - create a directory called doc within this folder and place the report in this folder
 - create a zipfile _lastname1-lastname2-ex2.zip_ containing everything in the _lastname1-lastname2-ex2_ folder.